CVEReports

 The Attack Chain:

-- Preparation: The attacker constructs a payload consisting of a massive string.
+1. Preparation: The attacker constructs a payload consisting of a massive string.
 It doesn't need to be complex; just long.
-A sequence of 'A's repeated
+A sequence of 'A's repeated 2GB + 100 bytes times works.

-2GB + 100 bytestimes works. - Delivery: The attacker sends this via an upload, a long HTTP header, or a configuration file.
+2. Delivery: The attacker sends this via an upload, a long HTTP header, or a configuration file.

-- The Trigger: The vulnerable application calls
+3. The Trigger: The vulnerable application calls g_spawn_async.

-lenends up at100after the loop finishes (due to the wrap-around).g_malloc(101)is called.
-The heap manager happily hands over 101 bytes. - The Corruption: The code then proceeds to copy the original 2GB+ string into that 101-byte buffer.
+6. The Corruption: The code then proceeds to copy the original 2GB+ string into that 101-byte buffer.
 This writes past the allocated chunk, overwriting adjacent heap metadata, other objects, and essentially nuking the process memory.

 While this is an absolute slam-dunk for Denial of Service, achieving Remote Code Execution (RCE) is tricky.
 On 64-bit Windows, the heap is randomized, and the sheer volume of data being written (2GB) makes it hard to stop writing exactly where you want to execute code.
 You're more likely to hit an unmapped page and segfault before you can overwrite a function pointer nicely.